On our later life mortgages

-In accordance with the deadlines imposed on lenders, we’re working through our requirements under Consumer Duty and will provide all necessary information to our Distributors ahead of the April 2023 deadline.
+In accordance with the deadlines imposed on lenders, we’re working through our requirements under Consumer Duty and will provide all necessary information to our Distributors.

 We fully support the FCA’s aims in introducing the Consumer Duty.
 Our consumer-centred purpose aligns with their drive to: